What Type of PBX Phone System is Best For Your Business?

 This type of PBX phone system uses Internet Protocol to transmit phone calls.
 Essentially, voice is configured into data and sent as packets over a network.
 IP PBX phone systems can make international and non-domestic calls more affordable.
 They can also reduce the costs of PBX systems when compared with both hosted and traditional phone systems.
 In some cases, you may be able to combine IP PBX phone systems with traditional PBX, so you get the best of both.

 Also known as virtual PBX, a hosted PBX system exchange box is located where your service provider is and is serviced by that company.
 Unlike traditional PBX, you can add new features very simply.
 Often, it is a matter of contacting the telecom company and requesting the addition or even just downloading the application.

 Hosted PBX systems tend to be feature-rich and flexible.
 They can also offer considerable cost savings because no phone box or complicated hardware needs to be installed.
 Your telecom provider manages the exchange box, so their own engineers fix any problems.
 You save both on installation and repair costs — and your downtime may be shorter because the service provider will generally have IT professionals and engineers on-site.

-If you have a very large company where everyone works on site and you are all located in one big building, a traditional BPX phone system may work for you.
+If you have a very large company where everyone works on site and you are all located in one big building, a traditional PBX phone system may be best for your business.
 This is especially the case if you have special needs from your system or you need a high level of control and are willing to invest in the IT and engineering professionals needed.

-Hosted PBX systems are ideal for small businesses, where control is not as important as cost savings.
+Hosted PBX phone systems are best for small businesses, where control is not as important as cost savings.
 If your business is growing, you may enjoy adding features easily.

 If you have many long-distance clients, remote team members or need to make a high number of international calls and/or video conferences, IP PBX phone systems may be right for you.